 My name is Al Levin and I am an assistant principal at a PreK-8 school in Saint Paul Public Schools.
 I have been in education for over twenty years, the past sixteen years as an administrator.
 I am married, have four children…and two dogs.

-I’ve completed all of the coursework in working towards a Co-Active coaching certificate through the Coaches Training Institute in 2016.
+I have completed all of the coursework in working towards a Co-Active coaching certificate through the Coaches Training Institute in 2016.
 I am currently in their Certification Program with an anticipated completion date of May 2023.
 I am also certified in Cognitive Coaching.
-The coaching work has allowed me to support the staff I work with in the public schools, as well as others who are seeking support in reaching their goals or working past challenging times in their lives.
+The coaching work I have done has allowed me to support the staff with whom I work in the public schools, as well as others who are seeking support in reaching their goals or working past challenging times in their lives.

-I am also a person who has recovered from two major bouts of depressive disorder, one of which was quite debilitating for nearly six months of his life.
+I am also a person who has recovered from two major bouts of depressive disorder, one of which was quite debilitating for nearly six months of my life.
 Through this experience, I have become very passionate about learning more about mental health and supporting others with a mental illness, particularly men with depression.
 In addition to a blog, I have a podcast in which I interview men who have struggled with depression and/or other mental illnesses and have expanded to include “deep dive” conversations with guest experts on various topics of mental health.
-Both my blog and podcast can be found at TheDepressionFiles.com/podcast.
-I also speak publicly for the National Alliance on Mental Illness (NAMI) and on my own.
-I was recently appointed by the governor to the Minnesota State Advisory Council on Mental Health.
-You will also find me Tweeting @allevin18.
+Both my blog and podcast can be found at TheDepressionFiles.com.

 I have been published in The Mighty, The Huffington Post, Psych Central, The Recovery Letters, Made for More, and was featured in Esperanza Magazine and the MinnPost.
 You will find me Tweeting @allevin18 and can contact me at email@example.com.